michael-milette/moodle-filter_filtercodes/README.md

 Note: This feature must be enabled in FilterCodes settings.

+IMPORTANT: You cannot use this feature to scrape content from any website that requires you to be logged-in in order to access the content.
+The {scrape} tag can only access content as a non-authenticated user, even if you are logged-in.

 As of version 0.4.7, you can now use FileterCodes to scrape content from another web page.
 Your mileage may vary and depends a lot on your configuration, the website from which you are scraping content and more.

 {scrape url="..." tag="..." class="..." id="..." code="..."}